adaltas/node-masson/core/krb5_client/install.coffee.md

       modified = false
       each(etc_krb5_conf.realms)
       .on 'item', (realm, config, next) ->
+        # Note:
+        # The doc above say "apply if default realm unless create_hosts"
+        # but this isnt what we do bellow
+        # As a consequence, we never enter here, which might be acceptable
+        # but doc and code need to be aligned.
         return next() if default_realm isnt realm or not config.create_hosts {kadmin_principal, kadmin_password, admin_server} = config
         cmd = misc.kadmin